janssen70/hybrid_ai/README.md

    ```
    sudo apt install python3-pip
    ```
- - You may get an error message that the install may break system packages.
+ - You may get an error message stating that the install may break system packages.
 This can be workarounded as follows, but carefully note first you _must_ run this _without_ sudo in front so that the modules will be installed locally in your user account.
 That way, no system packages will be broken despite